-But it’s a fair bet those rooms have barely changed and now you may be wondering if you really need all the extra space.
+But it’s possible that those rooms have barely changed and now you may be wondering if you really need all the extra space.

 Let’s look at some factors to consider.